List of DC Comics characters: K: Ariella Kent

 Ariella Kent is a character appearing in American comic books published by DC Comics.
 The character first appeared in Supergirl #1,000,000, created by Peter David and Dusty Abell.

-Ariella Kent is the Supergirl of the 853rd century.
-She is a superhero from DC Comics' Supergirl series.

-Ariella is the daughter of Linda Danvers and the pre-Crisis version of Superman.
+Ariella Kent is the daughter of Linda Danvers and the pre-Crisis version of Superman.
 After the Spectre returns Linda to the post-Crisis era, Ariella is left alone and travels to the 853rd century, where she unknowingly causes massive devastation.
+Her ability to time-travel carried her to the 853rd century, where she saved a planet from destruction by playing with the invaders (and accidentally destroying all of their ships and weapons).
+Later, she time-traveled to the post-Crisis era, shortly after the "Sins of Youth" storyline, and met Klarion the Witch Boy (who seemed smitten with her).

 In an interview with Newsarama, Dan DiDio stated that Linda was wiped from existence following the events of Infinite Crisis.
 However, Geoff Johns later stated in 2006: "As for this…huh?
 Linda Danvers hasn't been retconned out at all".
 The Linda Danvers character was used in the 2008 comic Reign in Hell, but the existence of Ariella in current canon has yet to be established.

 A hybrid of metahuman/Kryptonian heritage, Ariella possesses immense strength, durability, and speed and a slowed aging process, as well as the ability to fly, travel through time at will, move objects with her mind, teleport, and duplicate herself.
 Due to her vast level of power and young age, Ariella is not always able to restrain herself.